David-Krivoklatsky/P2P-Chat/README.md

 ## Prerequisites

-Before setting up the project, ensure you have the following tools installed:

 1. **Git**: [Install Git](https://git-scm.com/downloads)
 2. **CMake**: [Install CMake](https://cmake.org/download/)
 3. **Visual Studio** (or any IDE with CMake support) or **Visual Studio Code** with the CMake extension (optional, depending on your preference).